MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/mrm/nf-mrm-mrmloadstringorembeddedresourcebyindexwithqualifiervalues.md

 title: MrmLoadStringOrEmbeddedResourceByIndexWithQualifierValues
 ms.date: 05/18/2021
 targetos: Windows
-description: Loads a resource of any **MrmType**, along with that resource's qualifier values. req.assembly: req.construct-type: function req.ddi-compliance:
+description: Loads a resource of any **MrmType** by the specified index, along with that resource's qualifier values. req.assembly: req.construct-type: function req.ddi-compliance: